Pininfarina: Architecture

-New economic realities
+Debt and restructure

 In April 2008, after three years of serious losses totaling 115 million euros at the end of 2007, Pininfarina made the first of several moves to raise capital and restructure its enormous debt:

-On 29 April 2008 Pininfarina announced Piero Ferrari, Alberto Bombassei (chairman of Brembo), and the Marsiaj family (founders of the Sabelt seatbelt company), would join with Vincent Bolloré, a French financier, and Ratan Tata, head of India's Tata Group conglomerate, who already announced their plans to invest, would together invest €100 million.
+On 29 April 2008 Pininfarina announced Piero Ferrari, Alberto Bombassei (chairman of Brembo), and the Marsiaj family (founders of the Sabelt seatbelt company), would join with Vincent Bolloré, a French financier, and Ratan Tata, head of India's Tata Group, Pininfarina's main client in India at the time, who already announced their plans to invest, would together invest €100 million.
 Funding would come through the sale of stock to other investors.
 The Pininfarina family was willing to reduce its share from 55% to 30%, which would still be enough to secure a controlling interest.
 On 31 December 2008, Pininfarina announced a debt restructuring that would require the family to sell its stake in the company.
 The agreement was made after Pininfarina's value dropped 67% during 2008, with a market capitalization of about €36 million.
-It had total debt of €598 million at the end of November.
+It had a total debt of €598 million at the end of November.
 Of that amount, €555 million was the subject of the debt restructuring agreement that was agreed on with a consortium of banks.
 Pincar, Pininfarina's family holding company, announced on 24 March 2009 that it had hired investment bank Leonardo & Co. to find a buyer for its 50.6% stake in Pininfarina per the debt restructuring agreement reached in December.
 In a statement released on 15 February 2012, the company said its debt repayment date had been extended to 2018, from 2015.
 And that the company would take advantage of interest rates "significantly lower than [current] market rates".
 Pininfarina will remain under the control of the Pininfarina family.
 Pininfarina also saw its net revenue increase by a million.

+In 2010 Pininfarina Automotive Engineering (Shanghai) Co., Ltd is founded in Jiading by Silvio Angori with Michele Straniero serving as first General Manager supporting and expanding technical collaborations with main Chinese OEM's including Chery, JAC, SAIC and FAW Tianjin.

-In 2013 Pininfarina managed a net profit with an operating loss of 8.2 million euros but a net profit of 32.9 million euros from a one-time gain of approximately 45 million euros.
+In 2013, Pininfarina managed a net profit with an operating loss of 8.2 million euros but a net profit of 32.9 million euros from a one-time gain of approximately 45 million euros.

 Acquisition by Mahindra group (2015–present)

-Mahindra Group, owner of Indian automobile company Mahindra & Mahindra agreed to buy Italian car designer Pininfarina SpA in a deal worth about 168 million euros.
+Mahindra Group, owner of Indian automobile company Mahindra & Mahindra, agreed to buy Italian car designer Pininfarina SpA in a deal worth about 168 million euros.

 Mahindra group, together with affiliate Tech Mahindra, has a 76% stake in the holding company Pincar for 25.3 million euros.
 The Indian company will offer the same price for the remaining stock.
 In addition to buying stock, Mahindra will invest 20 million euros in Pininfarina and provide a guarantee to creditors of 114.5 million euros.